somedatapacket/perfsonar-playground/readme.md

 Connection: close
 Content-Type: text/html; charset=utf-8

-Check the script and make sure the URL is:
+Check all configs and make sure the URL is: http://localhost/esmond/perfsonar/archive/ and not http://localhost/esmond/perfsonar/archive

-http://localhost/esmond/perfsonar/archive/

-and not http://localhost/esmond/perfsonar/archive